-Explore the best trails near Crescent City with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Crescent City with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 This was a great hike!
 We had 3 little ones with us - ages 6,4,2 and they did great!
 Lots of trees to explore and logs to climb on.
 We didn't trust the directions at first and parked out on the road - follow the directions all the way to the trailhead!

 Very nice little campgound and a couple of nice flat trails for those less mobile.
 It also has a trail suitable for those in wheelchairs.
 Certainly not enough of those for our handicapped friends.
 There are some beautiful redwoods in the park but not nearly as beautiful as other areas of the park... #266

 I hiked this one and Myrtle Creek nearby purposely in the rain to get my lab pup, Brook, use to it.
 She loves creeks, rivers, lakes and the surf but she doesn't like rain or a hose...
 All it is is a nice little uphill for 3/4 mile and then back down in a loop.
 A lot of rhodies and tan oak with a few redwoods mixed in.
 Just enough to get your heart rate up.
 Part of the downhill was gentle enough I ran it.
 Having achilles tendon issues for over a year it was the 1st time I've ever ran with her.
 No doubt we'll do this again along with Myrtle Creek.